-To develop an accurate 3D correspondence solution, it is essential to have a good feature representation for points.
-Desirable properties for point features include: 1) robustness to noise, outliers and the point density, 2) invariance under rigid motion and 3) global context awareness.
-Earlier solutions, e.g., \cite{tombari2010unique}, \cite{johnson1997spin}, used 3D descriptors to capture local geometric properties such as surface normals, tangents and curvatures.
+To develop an accurate 3D correspondence solution, it is essential to {achieve} good {point} feature representation.
+Desirable properties for point features include: 1) robustness to noise, outliers and the point density, 2) invariance under rigid motion, and 3) global context awareness.
+Earlier solutions, e.g., \cite{tombari2010unique}, \cite{johnson1997spin}, {have} used 3D descriptors to capture local geometric properties such as surface normals, tangents and curvatures.
 These primitive descriptors are derived based on the first- or higher-order statistics of neighboring points, histogram, angles, etc. The recent trend is to learn features from an end-to-end optimization setting with deep neural networks (DNNs) and build correspondences accordingly.
 To this end, we propose a new method, called R-PointHop\footnote{The acronym indicates a point cloud registration method built upon features learned by PointHop \cite{zhang2020pointhop} or PointHop++\cite{zhang2020pointhop++}}, to learn features in an unsupervised manner for point correspondence.
-Then, these correspondences are used to find the 3D transformation for registration.
+These correspondences are {then} used to find the 3D transformation for registration.

 Supervised learning via DNNs has revolutionized the field of 3D point cloud processing.
-PointNet \cite{qi2017pointnet} was the first well known DNN solution that uses learned features for point cloud classification and semantic segmentation.
-Several follow-ups \cite{qi2017pointnet++}, \cite{wang2019dynamic}, \cite{li2018pointcnn} reinforce the belief that large-scale point cloud processing can benefit from deep learning.
-Researchers have developed a large number of DNNs for various 3D vision tasks such as 3D correspondence \cite{zeng20173dmatch}, \cite{deng2018ppfnet}, \cite{deng2018ppf} and 3D registration \cite{wang2019deep, choy2020deep, aoki2019pointnetlk}.
+PointNet \cite{qi2017pointnet} {is} the first well known DNN solution that uses learned features for point cloud classification and semantic segmentation.
+Several follow-up {works} \cite{qi2017pointnet++}, \cite{wang2019dynamic}, \cite{li2018pointcnn} {have reinforced} the belief that large-scale point cloud processing can benefit from deep learning.
+Researchers have developed a large number of DNNs for various 3D vision tasks {including} correspondence \cite{zeng20173dmatch}, \cite{deng2018ppfnet}, \cite{deng2018ppf} and registration \cite{wang2019deep, choy2020deep, aoki2019pointnetlk}.
 These methods formulate registration as a supervised learning problem and solve it using end-to-end optimization.